 This framework mirrors those that are emerging in urban environments and will stimulate innovation and address an urgent need to develop better insights on the health of transport services and infrastructure within rural and island locations.
-Developing a framework specific to these locations is important because of their distinct geospatial and geo-demographic attributes of which relatively little is openly available and accessible today.
+Developing a framework specific to these locations is important because of their distinct geo-demographic geospatial and attributes of which relatively little is openly available and accessible today.